 Yes, subject to specific requirements; however, these are not commonly included in employment contracts.

 How can employers make changes to existing employment agreements?

-The terms and conditions of the employment agreement can be changed with the employee’s consent or by including a unilateral change clause in the employment agreement.
+The terms and conditions of the employment contract can be changed with the employee’s consent or by including a unilateral change clause in the employment contract.
 The employer is entitled to enforce this clause if serious circumstances arise from not changing the terms and conditions which prevail over the interests of the employee.
 Without such a clause in place, changing the terms will be more difficult and will require the employee’s prior consent.
 However, when contemplating a change to the employee’s terms, the employer could refer to ‘the principles of acting as a good employee and require the employee’s acceptance of the employer’s reasonable proposal (relating to the changed terms), unless this could reasonably not be expected of the employee.
 This is quite a strict test.

 Is a distinction drawn between local and foreign workers?

 According to the EU Posted Workers Directive and the Dutch Terms of Employment Act, employees that are temporarily assigned to the Netherlands are entitled to a minimum level of Dutch protection, including with regards to minimum wage, safety and health and maximum working time.
 If the Netherlands qualifies as the country where the foreign worker is deemed to normally carry out his or her work, the mandatory rules under Dutch employment law apply, including any applicable industry-wide collective labour agreement and participation in an industry-wide pension plan.